erpnext/foundation/foundation/www/docs/user/manual/en/healthcare/setup/setup_laboratory.md

 * Single: select this format for results which require only a single input, result UOM and normal value
 * Compound: allows you to configure results which require multiple input fields with corresponding event names, result UOMs and normal values
 * Descriptive: this format is helpful for results which have multiple result components and corresponding result entry fields.
 * Grouped: You can group test templates which are already configured and combine as a single test.
-For such templates select "Grouped".
+For such templates select `Grouped`.
 * No Result: Select this if you don not need to enter or manage test result.
 Also, no Lab Test document will be created. e.g., Sub Tests for Grouped results.

 ###### Normal values